 - Possibly ruled out by sequel The Deathly Hallows, which suggests her birthday kiss to him is as intense as it's ever got between them.
 (And Word of God suggests Harry is "inexperienced".)
 They've done it at least three times by the epilogue though.

-- In The Sweet Far Thing, type 4 happens with Kartik and Gemma.
+- In The Sweet Far Thing, with Kartik and Gemma.
 When asked if it happened, the author said it's up to interpretation.

 - In the Temeraire novel, Crucible of Gold, Laurence assumes Emily Roland and Demane snuck off together, coming back just in time to get caught up in a mutiny attempt.
 Roland said that she and Demane were actually exploring the island and came across a wrecked pirate ship that ended up saving their bacon.
 She never specifically denies that she and Demane actually did anything else, and bluntly admits she wouldn't have minded - much to the dismay of officer and gentleman Laurence, who still hadn't gotten used to the far more sexually liberal ways of the Aviator Corps.

-- In City of Ashes in The Mortal Instruments series, Alec has a key to Magnus's apartment, but given his inexperience and secretive nature, it's left open as to just what happens between them.
-But by the fifth book, it's made clear that They Do.
+- In City of Ashes, Alec has a key to Magnus's apartment, but given his inexperience and secretive nature, it's left open as to just what happens between them.
+But by City of Lost Souls, it's made clear that they do.